Waxing Gibbous on

 Lunation 390 / 1343

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 390 of Meeus index or 1343 from Brown series.

 Synodic month length 29.62 days